Breast cancer is caused by an abnormal and uncontrolled growth of cells in your breast tissue.

 In the UK, breast cancer is the most common cancer in women – over 49,000 women are diagnosed each year.
 The risk of breast cancer increases with age – it’s most common in women over 50.
 Men can also get breast cancer but it’s less common – about 400 men are diagnosed each year in the UK.

-There are different types of breast cancer, named after the type of cell the cancer first occurs in and how far it has spread.
+There are different types of breast cancer named after the type of cell the cancer first occurs in, and how far it has spread.
 The three most common types of breast cancer are described below.

 Your GP will ask you about your symptoms and examine you.
 He or she may also ask you about your medical history.

-Produced by Stephanie Hughes, Bupa Health Information Team, July 2012.
+Reviewed by Rachael Mayfield-Blake, Bupa Health Information Team, June 2014.